-Figure 7 shows the sources of fraud referrals in FY 2019.
+Figure 7 shows the sources of fraud referrals in FY 2020.
 As shown, the bulk of referrals are received via the internet and the toll-free hotline.
-In FY 2019, almost 83 percent of fraud referrals were made via the website, which remains consistent with recent years compared to a low of 65 percent in FY 2012.
+In FY 2020, over 77 percent of fraud referrals were made via the website, a slight decrease from FY 2019 with the difference attributed to calls to the toll-free hotline.